astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

 Eclipses can only happen during either **solar-lunar conjunction** (the New Moon) or **solar-lunar opposition** (the Full Moon) when the connection between the Sun, the Moon and the Earth is interrupted.

-Thus eclipses always carry a **potential for disturbance** of the flow of life that is the Moon domain of influence, or the creative flow expressed by the Sun’s energy.
+Thus eclipses always carry a **potential for disturbance** of the flow of life that is the Moon‘s domain of influence, or the creative flow expressed by the Sun’s energy.
 Not all eclipses are necessary “bad” and cause calamities.
-Mostly they are quite harmless but some rare eclipses do introduce breaking points of a certain kind, depending on configuration of other significant planets.
+Most eclipses are quite harmless but some rare ones are powerful enough to introduce breaking points of a certain kind, depending on configuration of other significant planets.

 Keeping this in mind helps to see the **lunar nodes as powerful points that are mostly “asleep”** but when awake bring about changes and breakages.
-Just like in the symbolism of the sleeping dragon, a powerful sleeping force that unleashes volleys of fire when awaken.
+Just like in the symbolism of resting dragon: a powerful sleeping force that unleashes volleys of fire when awaken.

 ## The lunar nodes in natal charts

 When interpreting natal charts, it is always beneficial to analyse the line of the nodes as a “past–future” vector relating to the **notions of fate and destiny**.

-Planets or points that are conjunct with the south node often mean the past — past patterns or past incarnations during which the person may have been:
+Planets or points that are conjunct with the south node often mean the past — **past patterns** or **past incarnations** during which the person may have been:

 * doing something, either good or bad
 * not doing, observing or indulging

-Action and inaction, good or bad, truth or falsehood… all equally **create a karmic imprint** that can work either for or against the person.
+Action and inaction, good or bad, truth or falsehood… all equally **create karmic imprints** that can work either for or against the person.

 The South Node, or Dragon’s Tail, symbolises the past from which the individual has emerged.
 The person’s “tail” is likely to come with some kind of “historical luggage”.

-Let’s look at an example when a certain planet is conjunct to the South Node…
+Let’s look at examples when a certain planet is conjunct to the South Node…

 ### Planet on the South Node